clouditor/cloud-property-graph/README.md

 ## Build

+Note that we recommend using Java 11.
 First, the graph classes need to be built from the Ontology definitions by calling `./build-ontology.sh`.
 We aim to automate this process using a Gradle plugin in the future.
-The build using `./gradlew installDist`.
+Then, build using `./gradlew installDist`.

 ## Usage

 Start neo4j using `docker run -d --env NEO4J_AUTH=neo4j/password -p7474:7474 -p7687:7687 neo4j`.

 Run `cloudpg/build/install/cloudpg/bin/cloudpg`.
 This will print a help message with any additional needed parameters.
 The root path is required and the program can be called as follows: `cloudpg/build/install/cloudpg/bin/cloudpg --root=/x/testprogramm folder1/ folder2/ folder 3/`
 To also enable the taint tracking of privacy labels, include the `--enable-labels` flag: `cloudpg/build/install/cloudpg/bin/cloudpg --enable-labels --root=/x/testprogramm folder1/ folder2/ folder 3/`

+The CloudPG / PPG can be used on various programming languages, such as Java, Go, Python, Typescript, and more (some of these are still in an experimental status).
+Also, it analyzes GitHub workflow files (see https://docs.github.com/en/actions/using-workflows).

 ## Developing Passes